Gravitational waves from a scotogenic two-loop neutrino mass model: Phase transitions and primordial gravitational waves

 Most of the generated points satisfy $\sin\alpha_h < 0.07$.
 Indeed, for such low values of the scalar mixing angle, Eq.~\eqref{eq:trilinear_higgs} asymptotically tends towards the SM prediction.
 However, NLO contributions result in a sizeable contribution to $\lambda_{hhh}$.
-We can also observe from panel (a) that points with larger SGWB signal tend to accumulate as one approaches the alignment limit.
-However, this does not represent a sufficient condition as we also find scenarios where the SGWB peak amplitude is well below the sensitivity ranges of LISA, BBO and DECIGO at low values of the scalar mixing angle, as can be readily noted in panel (b).
+We can also observe from panel (b) that the points with larger GW signal strength tend to accumulate as one approaches the alignment limit.
+However, this does not represent a solid trend as we find signal strengths well below the sensitivity ranges of LISA, BBO and DECIGO also for low values of the CP-even mixing angle, as can be readily noted in panel (a).
 Besides, one observes that there is a part of the parameter space that can already be excluded by the current data (gray bands) and it can be further reduced by future measurements both at the high-luminosity and high-energy phases of the LHC.
-However, the take home message is that even within those regions there are still several points that feature FOPTs potentially detectable at future GW facilities as a key feature of the considered model.
+However, the message to retain is that even within those regions there still exist parameter space points that feature FOPTs potentially detectable at future GW facilities.